Classification Report

 MultilabelClassificationReport

-Compute precision, recall, F-measure and support for multilabel classification tasks.
+Compute a classification report with precision, recall, F-measure and support for multilabel tasks.

 As input to forward and update the metric accepts the following input:

-• target (Tensor): A tensor of targets of shape (N, C) where N is the batch size and C is the number of labels.
+• preds (Tensor): A tensor of predictions of shape (N, L) where L is the number of labels.
+Can be either probabilities/logits or binary predictions.

 As output to forward and compute the metric returns either: